 Parameter Description Billing Method

-- Subscription: A subscription instance is an instance that you subscribe to for a period of time and pay for up front.
-We recommend that you select subscription billing for long-term use because it is more cost-effective than pay-as-you-go billing.
-You receive larger discounts for longer subscription periods.
+- Subscription: A subscription-billed instance is an instance that you can subscribe to for a specified period of time and pay for up front.
+Subscription billing is more cost-effective than pay-as-you-go billing.
+Therefore, we recommend that you select subscription billing with a longer commitment.
+You can receive larger discounts for longer subscription periods.

-Note By Time is displayed only when the log backup feature is enabled.
+Note The By Time option appears only when the log backup function is enabled.

-- By Time: You can select any time point within the retention period of log backups.
-For more information about how to view or change the retention period of log backups, see Back up an ApsaraDB RDS for PostgreSQL instance.
+- By Time: allows you to restore data to a point in time within the specified log backup retention period.
+For more information about how to view or change the log backup retention period, see Back up an ApsaraDB RDS for PostgreSQL instance.